-'[14] Sentencing levels in rape cases in this jurisdiction were specifically addressed in Attorney General's reference (No 2 of 2004) (O'Connell) [2004] NICA 15 where it was stated that sentencers in this jurisdiction should apply the starting points recommended by the Sentencing Advisory Panel in England and Wales ("the Panel") in its 2002 guidelines - these are five years with no aggravating or mitigating factors and eight years where a number of enumerated features are present.
-That approach reaffirmed bv this court was in Attorney General's Reference (No.3 of 2006)(Martin John Gilbert) [2006] NICA 36.
+Sentencing levels in rape cases in '[14] jurisdiction specifically were addressed in Attorney General's reference (No 2 of 2004) (O'Connell) [2004] NICA 15 where it was stated that sentencers in this jurisdiction should apply starting points recommended by the Sentencing Advisory Panel in England and Wales ("the Panel") in its 2002 guidelines - these are five years with no aggravating or mitigating factors and eight years where a number enumerated features are present.
+That approach was reaffirmed by this court in Attorney General's Reference (No.3 of 2006)(Martin John Gilbert) [2006] NICA 36.
 Where, however, there has been a campaign of sexual violence against one or more victims a sentence of 15 years or more is appropriate as the recent decision in R v Ayton demonstrates.

 [15] It is important to remember, however, the advice in R v Molloy [1997] NIJB 241 that sentencers should not view starting points as fixed tariffs for rape cases.
-In R v Millberry and others [2002] EWCA Crim 2891, [2003] 2 All ER 939 the English Court of Appeal approved the recommendations of the Panel but emphasised that guidelines can produce sentences which are inappropriately high or inappropriately low if sentencers merely adopt mechanistic а approach.
+In R v Millberry and others [2002] EWCA Crim 2891, [2003] 2 All ER 939 the English Court of Appeal approved the recommendations of the Panel but emphasised that guidelines can produce sentences which are inappropriately high or inappropriately low if sentencers merely adopt a mechanistic approach.
 It is important to stand back and look at the circumstances as a whole and impose the sentence which is appropriate having regard to all the circumstances.
 Guideline judgments are intended to assist the judge to arrive at the current sentence but they do not purport to identify the correct sentence.
 Doing so is the task of the trial judge.

-[16] With that health warning in mind, since the recommendations of the Panel in 2002 remain the principal guidance on sentencing in rape cases in this jurisdiction, we consider it appropriate to set out a little more fully the content of the recommendations.
-The previous guidance had identified a number of different starting points for cases with particular features and the concluded that Panel its recommendation should follow that recommended approach.
-It а starting point of five years on a contest for a single offence of rape of adult victim with an no aggravating or mitigating factors.
+With that health warning in [16] mind, since the recommendations of the Panel in 2002 remain the principal guidance on sentencing in rape cases in this jurisdiction, we consider appropriate to set out a little more fully the content of the recommendations.
+The previous guidance had identified a number of different starting points for cases with particular features and the Panel concluded that recommendation should follow that approach.
+It recommended a starting point of five years on a contest for a single offence of rape of an adult victim with no aggravating or mitigating factors.
 A starting point of eight years was appropriate where the following factors were present: